nsec/nsec-badge/README.md

 probe.
 There is a [version 2](http://1bitsquared.com/collections/frontpage/products/black-magic-probe) out there now.
 We haven't test it, but it should also work.

-The following gdb commands will load the load the binary firmware:
+The following `gdb` commands will load the firmware into the nRF51:

 ```
 set gnutarget elf32-littlearm